The Meaning of Numbers: The Number 400

 More Info on Biblical Meaning of 400

 Well known Rabbi Gamaliel councils the Jewish Sanhedrin to leave the apostles alone and do not punish them for their teachings.
-He wisely advises that if what they do is not of God, like the 400 men who supported a man named Theudas, their efforts will soon die out.
-If, however, God is inspiring what the apostles say and do, the leaders won't be able to stop it.
-The religious leaders only partially follow Gamaliel's advice, as they command the disciples be beaten with a number of stripes (Acts 5).
+He wisely advises that if what the apostles do is not of God, like the 400 men who supported Theudas, their efforts will soon die out.